 It’s important to highlight that people outside these professions can be affected, too.
 Compassion fatigue is becoming a broader issue as we’ve all been exposed to significant upheaval and repeated stress.
 It's almost as if we’ve become so accustomed to bad things happening around us that it’s dwindled our ability to feel genuine empathy.

 At its crux, compassion fatigue can take hold when an individual continually gives to others without having sufficient opportunity to rest and recharge.
-It can worsen when a person is overtaxed, working with large numbers of people suffering, does not have adequate training on the impact of trauma, and lacks self-care behaviors.
+It can worsen when a person is overtaxed, working with large numbers of people suffering, does not have adequate training on the impact of trauma, and lacks self-care behaviors, according to our experts.

 To that point, healthcare professionals around the world have been on the frontlines of the COVID-19 crisis for a while now.
 They’ve worked tirelessly around the clock with a huge amount of chronic stress, and even trauma, on a daily basis.
 There has undoubtedly be so much suffering and Dr. Chloe Carmichael, clinical psychologist and author of Nervous Energy, advises to take any feelings of your own depletion seriously.
 "With this uncharted pandemic, many people are afraid to take their own challenges too seriously when there has been so much derailment to others’ lives, and while it is certainly necessary to keep our challenges in perspective, it’s important to not devalue them to the point where we don’t take care of ourselves."

 Personality Types and Compassion Fatigue

 People with certain personality types or traits may be more at risk of experiencing compassion fatigue than others, so we asked our experts if they could elaborate.
 “Those who are more empathic—particularly if they don’t have strong boundaries—are certainly more likely to struggle with compassion fatigue as these individuals tend to absorb the stress and suffering of others,” explains Manly.